 Prague would be forgiven for being a little confused as to what country it’s in.
 Here’s another example, this time from the 2002 blockbuster The Bourne Identity.
 Here, Matt Damon is supposedly in Zurich, being questioned by the Swiss police.

 Only have a look at the background.
-You’ll be able to see this building from a distance on our Prague Castle After Dark tour too, in some of the nice views of the city.
+You’ll be able to see this building from a distance on our Alchemy & Mysteries of Prague Castle tour too, in some of the nice views of the city.
 This is the National Theatre, on Národní Třída, first opened in 1881.